kaihodev/hikidashi/docs/docs/unsafe/functions/mapip.md

 ▸ `Const`**mapip**(`arr`: *any*, `cb`: ArrayCB): *any*

-A non-spec compliant fast Array map that *modifies the input array.*
+A non-spec compliant fast Array map that *modifies the input array* and maps in-place.

 **`remarks`**